scossu/lakesuperior/docs/setup.rst

 Quick Install: Running in Docker
 --------------------------------

-You can run LAKEsuperior in Docker for a hands-off quickstart.
+You can run Lakesuperior in Docker for a hands-off quickstart.

 `Docker <http://docker.com/>`__ is a containerization platform that allows you to run services in lightweight virtual machine environments